nadavhacmun/Mandelbrot-Set/README.md

 ## Resources
 ___
-Link to the course where I originaly learned about this topic - https://www.coursera.org/learn/complex-analysis <br>
+Link to the course where I originally learned about this topic - https://www.coursera.org/learn/complex-analysis <br>
 This course is about complex analysis in general but goes into the mandelbrot set in one of the first weeks.